aaron-grau/curic/javascript/readings/browser-modules.md

 ## Module Bundlers ##
-There are wonderful tools that exist for the purpose of 'bundling' your front-end code into digestible, bite-sized bits built for the browswer.
+There are wonderful tools that exist for the purpose of 'bundling' your front-end code into digestible, bite-sized bits built for the browser.
 These tools will run through code, creating one file you can include with one script tag.
 Each file requires its dependencies explicitly at the top, and then exports the object it is responsible for making.